Have you ever heard the phrase “the money is in the list“?

 Besides using very attractive signup forms you can also mention your email list in posts and messages from your social networks:

-“Don’t forget, you can sign up on my email list and get a free download from …”
+“Don’t forget, you can sign up for my email list and get a free download from …”

 “My subscribers got to take a look at this …”